MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-trigger-power-automate-flows.md

 :::image type="content" source="media/activator-trigger-power-automate-flows/activator-type-list.png" alt-text="Screenshot of the Type dropdown showing the newly created action.":::

-Select the action to see the **Definiton** pane for your custom action.
-Then select **Edit action** to see the entry fields for your rule.
+Select **Edit action** to see the entry fields for your rule.
 Fill them out as appropriate for your rule definition:

 :::image type="content" source="media/activator-trigger-power-automate-flows/activator-edit-action.png" alt-text="Screenshot of custom action input for activator.":::